A Preliminary Analysis on the nature of media reports.

 By Lily Von Valley

-In 2015, EU CIVIL LAW RULES IN ROBOTICS (CLRR) opened and closed a Vote on granting Robots Legal Status, “Electronic Persons”, viewing ‘Machines’ as ‘Persons’ for the first time.
+In 2015, EU CIVIL LAW RULES IN ROBOTICS (CLRR) opened and closed the Vote granting Robots Legal Status, namely “Electronic Persons” viewing ‘Machines’ as ‘Persons’ for the first time.

-It is not hard to grasp that while the Legal intent hovered on Robotic Settlement, misguided Editor Leaderships skimmed the relevance and attempted to stick the general’s focus on Industry and Robotic staff, not Robotic Residency.
-Away from, the hidden concerns that staggered the Electric legal status, which is apparent in the CLRR documents’ overwhelming, The Affairs, with “technological threats”, understood to substantially compromise “Public Security and Safety”; which existed in 2015, and, likely to continue existing tomorrow.
+Robot’s legal status is relevant to Robotic Settlement, though the misguided Editor Leaderships skimmed this relevance and attempted to thrust the general focus on Industry and Robotic staff, not, Robotic Residency.
+The hidden concerns that staggered the legal status is apparent in the CLRR documents’, where Legal Affairs had recognised as “overwhelming technological threats” that might substantially compromise “Public Security and Safety”, which existed in 2015.

 Government Concerns on Smart Technology: Cognitive Machines and Living Machines

-The enormity, and significance of the proposed changes to Social Laws, and the Creation of a new Persona, is such that it is signaling a huge alarm, which seems to go, partly, unheard –The addition of a second ‘Person’ should not to be underrated.
-Ramifying directly on Behavioural Conduct, Residency and Domestic Laws, dramatically changing, the social and legal conditions.
+The enormity, and significance of the proposed changes to Social Laws, and the Creation of a new Persona, is such that it is signalling a huge alarm, which seems to go, partly, unheard –The addition of a second ‘Person’ in Law, should not to be underrated.
+It would ramify directly on Behavioural Conduct, Residency and Domestic Laws, dramatically changing, the social and legal conditions.

-The Civil and Public Safety Laws, are clearly, at odds with robots’ supposed Industrial route, but not with their anticipated citizenship and the mass robotic output, geared to an industrial proportion, which is likely to coincide with Robot legal status, but became apparent in 2015 that the plan was still immature with reach reach beyond its boundaries.
+The Civil and Public Safety Laws, are clearly, at odds with robots’ supposed Industrial route, but not, with their anticipated citizenship and the mass robotic output, geared to an industrial proportion, which is likely to coincide with Robot legal status, but became apparent in 2015 that the plan was still immature reaching its boundaries.
 Setting back, the Electrifying event, after EU having contended with the gravity, and its risks.
 Realizing that it had better postpone robotics’ status and release, until Security, appropriately interfaces the systems required.
-Thus, preferring, to keep the struggles, deep, within the layers of its directives, which is public information yet corroborating with the partners, keeping Hushed in the media.
+Thus, preferring, to keep the struggles, deep, within the layers of its directives, and corroborating with its partners, keeping hushed in Main Stream Media.

-Bearing in mind, all interested parties, together, submerged and unmatched events with the facts, laid them laid low concealing underneath sparse contents.
+Bearing in mind, that all interested parties, together, submerged and unmatched events with the facts, laid them laid low and concealed underneath sparse contents.
 When, in fact, Robotic Citizenship was undergoing refinement in Legal Affairs narratives, should one trail the Articles, will see.

-Yet still, in 2017, at the cusp of AI’s social explosion, the full Robotic Settlement plan, remains hidden, yet, under that same, single, pretense: industry – raising assumptions of public ignorance on every count, while rigidly administering desensitising statements to the public– I wonder why?
+Yet still, in 2017, at the cusp of AI’s social explosion, the full Robotic Settlement plan, remains in in obscurity under industry and raises assumptions of public ignorance on every count, while rigidly administering desensitising statements to the public– I wonder why?

-It is Artificial Intelligence that provoked, the Legal Nature determining the standards in resolutions, of which, EU said in 2015, “the time has come to legislate”!
-In doing so, it resurrected primitive (60s) academic warnings, implying horrific ends, professing when AI’s “Complexity” and “Sophistication” reaches a certain level, it must be addressed by Law!
+It is Artificial Intelligence that provoked, the Legal Nature determining the standards in resolutions, of which, EU said in 2015 “the time has come to legislate”!
+In doing so, it resurrected primitive (60s) academic warnings, which implied horrific ends and professed that when AI’s “Complexity” and “Sophistication” reaches a certain level, it must be addressed by Law!

-The 2015 Vote, was a multifaceted reaction under duress by AI’s growing Security needs demanding conformity to Technology, and Society to Technology.
+The 2015 Vote, was a multifaceted reaction under duress by AI’s growing Security needs that demand conformity to Technology, and Society to Technology.

-A dangerous condition, in advanced technology, motions the Era, and society towards darker possibilities while pulling the Law behind.
-Aided by its informers, concurring in results, which espouse that Smart Technological developments, embedded with Artificial Intelligence poses high risk!
+A dangerous condition, in advanced technology motions the Era, and society towards darker possibilities while pulling the Law behind.
+Aided by its community, which are espousing that Smart Technological developments, embedded with Artificial Intelligence poses high risk!
 The future has, one could safely say, never looked more uncertain.

 That was an overview/intro next parts to follow.
 Delving, deeper into the layers of artificial Intelligence..and legal intension.
 Thanks for reading.